 Iceland, the land of ice and fire, captivates visitors with its otherworldly landscapes and raw natural beauty.
 Southern Iceland, in particular, offers a wide array of stunning photography locations that enthrall both amateur and professional photographers alike.
 From cascading waterfalls and black sand beaches to glacial lagoons and dramatic cliffs, this region is a true haven for capturing awe-inspiring images.
-Here's our take on the top photo spots to visit on the magnificent south coast of Iceland.
+Here's our take on the best photo spots on the magnificent south coast of Iceland.

 Reykjanestá Cliffs and Reykjanesviti Lighthouse